Cursive Generator

 Pens & Writing Tools

-12 essential terms and definitions
+12 professional definitions

 Broad-Edge Pen

 A pen or nib with a flat, rectangular tip that creates thick and thin strokes based on writing direction rather than pressure.
 The width of the nib determines the stroke width when moved perpendicular to its edge, while parallel movement produces thin lines.
 Essential for traditional Western calligraphy styles including Gothic, Italic, and Uncial.
 These pens can be dip pens with removable nibs, fountain pens with built-in ink reservoirs, or modern tools like the Pilot Parallel Pen.
 The consistent line variation achieved through pen angle and direction makes these ideal for creating the distinctive letterforms of medieval and Renaissance manuscripts.
+According to the Society of Scribes and Illuminators, mastering broad-edge pen technique is fundamental to understanding historical Western calligraphy.
+The pen angle (typically 30-45 degrees) determines the characteristic thick-thin contrast that defines each script's visual identity.

 Pointed Pen